Permissions & Your Data

 Configuration Files

-• skills.json - contains the out-of-the-box Skills
+• skills.json - contains the out-of-the-box Agents

 • This can be disabled for enterprise deployments.